jboyflaga2/ProgrammingExercises-CPlusPlus/CS106X-Winter2016/README.md

 		<li>Looking at another student's code.</li>

 		<li>Showing another student your code, or making your code public so
-		that it’s searchable and easily discovered online or elsewhere.</li>
+		that itâ€™s searchable and easily discovered online or elsewhere.</li>

 		<li>Discussing assignments in such detail that you duplicate a portion of
 		someone else's code in your own program.</li>